- City Projects

 What is a Climate Action Plan?

-The Climate Action Plan (CAP) will provide a road map to reduce greenhouse gas (GHG) emissions and prepare the community to adapt to a changing climate.
-The project will work with community stakeholders, staff and a technical consultant to develop a strategic plan for approval by the Mayor and Council to guide future city policies, programs, plans and investments over the next five to 10 years.
+The Climate Action Plan (CAP) provides a road map to reduce greenhouse gas (GHG) emissions and prepare the community to adapt to a changing climate.
+The project is working with community stakeholders, staff and a technical consultant to develop a strategic plan for approval by the Mayor and Council to guide future city policies, programs, plans and investments over the next five to 10 years.

 Rockville’s greenhouse gas emissions are mainly derived from energy used by the transportation and buildings sectors.
-The CAP will recommend a list of feasible mitigation actions to reduce greenhouse gas emissions from the community and municipal operations.
+The CAP contains a list of feasible mitigation actions to reduce greenhouse gas emissions from the community and municipal operations.

 Rockville is already experiencing the effects of climate change in the form of heavier downpours, more intense heatwaves, and higher incidences of severe storms.
 These effects have implications on our infrastructure, our economy, and public health.
 The CAP will evaluate Rockville’s climate-related risks and vulnerabilities and work with community stakeholders to improve community adaptation and resiliency.

 What was the process?

 Community engagement is needed to develop a successful plan that fosters awareness, buy-in, and identifies creative opportunities to equitably reduce emissions and build community resiliency.
-Throughout the year, we will be reaching out to the community, through online surveys, discussions with various boards and commissions, and hosting a virtual open house to identify the community’s challenges and goals and prioritize local viable strategies and actions.
+Throughout the year, we reached out to the community, through online surveys, discussions with various boards and commissions, and hosting a virtual open houses to identify the community’s challenges and goals and prioritize local viable strategies and actions.

 - Climate Action Plan Survey open Tuesday, Sept.
 1 to Sunday, Feb.
 28, 2021.

 - Monday, Sept.
 21: Presentation to the Mayor and Council.

 - Engage with boards and commissions and members of the community.